 - they may just be the way they have always been only now, that you are caring for them, it’s more evident

 - there may be some cognitive impairment causing this behavior

-Listening to your aging parents (even though they may not be listening to you) is a very important part of dealing with stubborn people, whether they are elderly or not.
+Listening to your aging parents (even though they may not be listening to you) is a very important part of dealing with inflexible and willful people, whether they are elderly or not.